skrapkam/samchang/src/projects/designer-onboarding/index.md

 #Introducing Designer Onboarding

-A fundamental shift in how designers join 99d.
-This new onboarding process will guide designers towards success and improve the quality of our design community.
+A fundamental shift in how designers join 99d, this new onboarding process will guide designers towards success and improve the quality of our design community.

 Here's what we shipped in December of 2019: